awsdocs/amazon-ses-developer-guide/doc-source/faqs-metrics.md

 Because `ses:no-track` isn't a standard HTML attribute, Amazon SES automatically removes it from the version of the email that arrives in your recipients' inboxes\.

 You can also disable click tracking for all messages that you send using a specific configuration set\.
-To disable click tracking, modify the configuration set event destination so that it doesn't capture click events\. \.
+To disable click tracking, modify the configuration set event destination so that it doesn't capture click events\.

+For details about how to enable and disable click tracking through a configuration set's event destination, see [Creating Amazon SES event destinations](event-destinations-manage.md)\.

+Learn more about how to [Monitor email sending using event publishing](monitor-using-event-publishing.md)\.

 ### Q3\.
 How many links can be tracked in each email?<a name="sending-metric-faqs-clicks-q3"></a>